daipeihust/im-select/README.md

 ## 🤝 Contributing

-if you find some issues, welcome to create pull request!
+If you find some issues, welcome to create pull request!

 ## Show your support